aldopando/BellabeatCaseStudy/README.md

 Observations.

-- ***We can observe a considerable decline of users that were consistently tracking their data in the end of the period (week 7 to week 9)***.
+- ***We can observe a considerable decline of users that were consistently tracking their data in the end of the second month (week 7 to week 9)***.

 ---

-## Identifying inactivity patterns.
+## Inactivity patterns.

 **First approach**.

 We know that all Fitbit devices track **steps** taken.
 When a person is using their wearable, it automatically starts to tracked their steps.

-We can assumme that a person can accomplish a minimum amount of steps during a day that is different from zero, even for a sedentary person.
-If the value of steps taken is zero, it means the user is not using their wearable.
+We can assumme that a person using their wearable can accomplish a minimum amount of steps during a day that is different from zero, even for a sedentary person.
+If the value of steps taken is zero, it means the user is not using their wearable at all.
 Therefore, we can pinpoint the users who didn't wear their devices in specifc days by identifying if they got zero steps taken.

-Therefore, we will filter out all the rows where total steps are zero in our `dailyActivity` table and observe what values were tracked in the other variables when this happened.
+Therefore, we will filter all the rows where total steps were zero in our `dailyActivity` table and observe what values were tracked in the other variables when this happened.

 Query.